 Dr. Hazle Konerding has been a practicing dermatologist in the Central Virginia region for nearly 30 years.
 She is the founding partner of Commonwealth Dermatology and continues to serve as its President.

 Dr. Hazel Vernon was the first practicing dermatologist in Central Virginia to earn pediatric dermatology board certification status and has been an integral part of Commonwealth Dermatology for over 15 years.
-She was recognized by her peers as a Top Doc in Dermatology for 2006 by Richmond Magazine.
+She is recognized by her peers as a Top Doc in Dermatology by Richmond Magazine and Virginia Living Magazine.

 Dr. Vernon maintains her edge in the field by regularly providing training to residents from the Virginia Commonwealth University School of Medicine’s Department of Dermatology and giving lectures on pediatric dermatology regional and national conferences.
 Current board certifications include the American Board of Dermatology for general dermatology and pediatric dermatology.

 Dr. Laurie L. Shinn is a board-certified adult and pediatric dermatologist.
 Receiving her medical training in both pediatrics and dermatology at the Medical College of Virginia, Dr. Shinn has been practicing with Commonwealth Dermatology since 1998.